vantuan88291/AsyncTaskEasy/README.md

 # AsyncTaskEasy
 [![](https://jitpack.io/v/vantuan88291/AsyncTaskEasy.svg)](https://jitpack.io/#vantuan88291/AsyncTaskEasy)

-Make AsyncTask easier and shorter in your code, just call new Async() and do your job.
+Make AsyncTask easier and shorter in your code, just call new AsyncTaskEasy() and do your job.
 ### To use font resources add support library to your dependencies:
 add maven in to your build.gradle project